luntergroup/octopus/README.md

 $ ./octopus/make.py
 ```

 by default this installs to `/bin` relative to where you installed octopus.
-To intall into `/usr/local/bin` use
+To intall to a root directory (e.g. `/usr/local/bin`) use

 ```shell
 $ ./octopus/make.py --root